GROwen/docs/ecf.md

 1. Review the funding documents

-The CI should read the NHMRC [Funding Rules](http://www.nhmrc.gov.au/book/nhmrc-funding-rules-2015/early-career-fellowships) and the [Advice and Instructions to Applicants](http://www.nhmrc.gov.au/book/nhmrc-advice-and-instructions-applicants-2015/early-career-fellowships), as well as review the [UoM Lodgement Coversheet](http://research.unimelb.edu.au/funding/docs/nhmrc_ecf_lodgement_form_v3.docm) and [UoM Authority to Submit](http://research.unimelb.edu.au/funding/docs/nhmrc_ecf_2016_authoritytosubmit_v2_doc.docm) form.
+The CI should read both the generic and scheme specific the NHMRC Funding Rules and the Advice and Instructions to Applicants which can be found on the [NHMRC website](http://www.nhmrc.gov.au/grants-funding/apply-funding/early-career-fellowships), as well as review the [UoM Lodgement Coversheet](http://research.unimelb.edu.au/funding/docs/nhmrc_ecf_lodgement_form_v3.docm) and [UoM Authority to Submit](http://research.unimelb.edu.au/funding/docs/nhmrc_ecf_2016_authoritytosubmit_v2_doc.docm) form.

 1. Complete draft application in RGMS